 I’ve always enjoyed giving holiday gifts for loved ones, and just the same have always appreciated receiving thoughtful gifts.
-However, holiday gifting became tough for me a few years ago when I became more health conscious.
+However, holiday gifting became tough for me as I became more health conscious.
 It also became more challenging for my family members who no longer knew what to give me for the holidays…

 But then in 2011, I started to learn about how many of the common things in my life were affecting my health and exacerbating my Hashimoto’s.

 - The sugar in the candy and cookies was causing blood sugar imbalances.

-- The gluten and dairy in the baked goods was something that was causing my acid reflux, diarrhea, and carpal tunnel
+- The gluten and dairy in the baked goods were causing my acid reflux, diarrhea, and carpal tunnel.

-- The perfumes, colognes, and lotions were filled with endocrine disrupting toxins
+- The perfumes, colognes, and lotions were filled with endocrine-disrupting chemicals.

 And once you know something, you can’t “unknow it”.
 I didn’t feel right getting them things that I learned to be detrimental to one’s health.
 But being health conscious doesn’t mean we can’t give or receive fun holiday gifts!
 It does mean we have to be a bit more creative though…

-Here are some fun ideas for gifts you can give (or receive yourself).
+In this article, I share some fun ideas for gifts you can give (or receive yourself).
 You’ll find gift ideas for: